-Deductible-The amount you must pay for health care or prescriptions before our plan begins to pay.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

-Disenroll or disenrollment-The process of ending your membership in our plan.
-Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).
+Disenroll or Disenrollment - The process of ending your membership in our plan.

-Dispensing fee-A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription.
-The dispensing fee covers costs such as the pharmacist's time to prepare and package the prescription.
+Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.